 Houseplants, both flowering and non-flowering, are ideal for use as room decor.
 Plant in a decorative container, place several throughout the house to add beauty and clean the air.
 Peace Lily, spider plant, Gerbera daisy, Boston fern and ficus trees will enjoy growing in any room of your home.

-Read more about living life here.
+Read more guides about setting up your home here.